How to Use Social Media to Increase Your Online VisibilityWritten by: Katherine Monestel, DocuSend, powered by MTI. Posted on Jul 05, 2018

 Give it a try!
 Post your own articles and redirect users directly to your website.

 According to Forbes, there are some more advantages on blogging on your own website, which supports your social media initiatives and SEO.
 It:

 At DocuSend, we're proud to build ongoing relationships with you, our followers and customers, via our various social media channels and this blog.
-Equipping your business for success is our business, both by providing you with our state-of-the-art document printing and mailing solution and by sharing with you what we know about making SMBs grow.
+Equipping your business for success is our business, both by providing you with your own mailroom in the cloud via our state-of-the-art document printing and mailing solution and by sharing with you what we know about making SMBs grow.